A Metamorphic Testing Perspective on Knowledge Distillation for Language Models of Code: Does the Student Deeply Mimic the Teacher?: Conclusion

 This study investigated the extent to which smaller student models mimic the predictive behavior and internal representations of their larger teacher counterparts in knowledge distillation.
 Our findings showed that, although student models achieved performance comparable to that of their teachers, their performance deteriorated significantly under adversarial attacks.
 This degradation underscores their limited ability to deeply mimic the teacher models’ decision-making behavior and internal representations, a limitation that traditional accuracy-based evaluations fail to capture.

 To address this limitation, we introduce \textit{MetaCompress}, a metamorphic testing framework that extends behavioral fidelity assessment beyond \textit{accuracy} by framing it as a classical software testing problem and applying metamorphic testing principles.
 Extensive experiments across diverse language models of code, software engineering tasks, and knowledge distillation techniques show that \textit{MetaCompress} effectively uncovers discrepancies in behavioral fidelity between teacher and student models that are often missed by traditional accuracy-based evaluations.
+Additionally, an ablation study demonstrates the robustness of \textit{MetaCompress} framework in detecting behavioral fidelity divergences across transformed inputs.
 As future work, we plan to integrate \textit{MetaCompress} into the knowledge distillation pipeline to enable feedback-driven optimization of the distillation process, aiming to reduce the knowledge and representational gaps in student models and ensure behavioral fidelity with their teacher counterparts.